ItsANameToo/ploutos/README.md

 - `mainnet`: the default value; this will configure the script for the ARK Mainnet
 - `devnet`: this will configure the script for the ARK Devnet
-- `mainnet_compendia`: this will configure the script for the Compendia (BIND) Mainnet
+- `compendia_mainnet`: this will configure the script for the Compendia (BIND) Mainnet
-- `devnet_compendia`: this will configure the script for the Compendia (BIND) Devnet
+- `compendia_devnet`: this will configure the script for the Compendia (BIND) Devnet

 ## Usage